ConstantPark/DL_Compiler/README.md

 ## Deep Learning Compiler Study
 This is a repository of the study "DL Compiler".
 The goal of this study is to understand the acceleration of nerual networks with DL Compiler.
 The topic of acceleration includes `On-Device AI`,`DL Compiler`, `TVM`, `ONNX` , `Compiler`.
 Our study is based on this paper (`The Deep Learning Compiler: A Comprehensive Survey`, IEEE TPDS 2021).
-Also we discuss other topics such as 'HW architecture', 'SW acceleration'.
+Also we discuss other topics such as `HW architecture`, `SW acceleration`.
 Our materials are open to git and youtube.

 ## Presentation with Video